South Dakota tribe: Storm deaths 'could have been prevented'

 But by then the Rosebud Sioux Tribe was worn out from a series of storms starting about 10 days before that were so severe that its leaders ultimately rented two helicopters to drop food to remote locations and rescue the stranded.

 By the time the storm let up on Dec.
-16, the reservation also was coated with one-quarter of an inch of ice and wind gusts as high as 55 mph had blown the snow into drifts of up to 25 feet (7.6 meters).
+16, the reservation also was coated with one-quarter of an inch of ice and wind gusts as high as 55 mph had blown the snow into drifts of up to 25 feet.

-The tribe issued a no travel advisory, except for emergencies, threatening a $500 fine for violators.
-Still some traveled and got stuck, the tribe said, their abandoned vehicles creating a hazard for first responders.

 Starting on Dec.
 18, soon after the blizzard moved out, there were 11 straight days with sub-zero temperatures.
-Wind chills were dangerous, hitting -51 degrees Fahrenheit (-46.11 degrees Celsius) at their lowest.
-The length and severity of the cold made it one of the worst such stretches on record, Lamers said.
+Wind chills were dangerous, hitting -51 degrees Fahrenheit at their lowest.

 The Bureau of Indian Affairs sent staff to help, and the White House said FEMA also spoke to the tribe's president.
 But snowplows were paralyzed in the cold, with the freezing temperatures turning the diesel fuel and hydraulics into gel, the tribe said.